jso-lab/flask/README.md

-"# My First Project with Flask"
+# My First Project with Flask

+This is my first use of Flask.
+I just started with a simple Flask application.